 Dealing in Stolen Property & False Verification Defense

 Dealing in stolen property charges are often based on conduct performed with no criminal intent and is most commonly prosecuted when someone illegally pawns stolen goods.
 Typically, dealing in stolen property charges are prosecuted for along with pawn shop related theft offenses such as false verification of merchandise, burglary, and theft charges.
-We can help you document what occurred, explain the circumstances, show mitigating factors, and potentially negotiate a compromise to avoid criminal prosecution.
-Our goals are to:
+I can help you document what occurred, explain the circumstances, show mitigating factors, and potentially negotiate a compromise to avoid criminal prosecution.
+My goals are to:

 - Review the facts of your case;